-- Rapid App.
-Fidelity Life has developed an application processing system that allows an agent to gather the information necessary to complete an application for insurance and obtain an underwriting decision while on the telephone with an applicant.
-Using this system, a majority of all underwriting decisions are made within 48 hours and certain underwriting decisions can be made during the initial phone call with the consumer.
-Our Rapid App system is primarily designed to be used by insurance agents in our retail call centers so that the agents can obtain the underwriting information necessary to complete the underwriting process while on the phone with the customer.
-This streamlines the application process, increasing efficiency and lowering costs.
-The completed application and all associated forms are provided to the applicant through a secure web portal, where the applicant can review and sign the application electronically.
-Once the application is signed, we gather data on the applicant from our third-party information providers.
-This information is screened for potential underwriting concerns.
-Signed applications and all relevant information are made immediately available to an underwriter, who can make a decision while the applicant is still on the phone with our insurance agent.
-Rapid App allows our insurance agents to complete the sale in a single phone call for certain products. - Fidelity Life Association Sales Handler (FLASH).
-Fidelity Life has developed FLASH as a successor to Rapid App.
-FLASH is a modular technology platform that interfaces with our other key systems including ALISS[®], our third-party data and service providers, and our reinsurer's automated underwriting engine.
-Like Rapid App, FLASH allows an agent to collect the information necessary to complete an application for insurance and obtain an underwriting decision while on the telephone with an applicant.
+- Fidelity Life Association Sales Handler (FLASH).
+Fidelity Life has developed FLASH, a modular technology platform that interfaces with our other key systems including ALISS®, our third-party data and service providers, and our reinsurer's automated underwriting engine.
+FLASH allows an agent to collect the information necessary to complete an application for insurance and obtain underwriting decision while on the telephone with an applicant.
 In addition, FLASH is the technology platform that will power our direct-to-consumer digital sales efforts. - Realtime.
 Fidelity Life's new business process uses a system we call Realtime.
 Realtime is a web-based system developed by a third-party but now maintained and administered by Fidelity Life.
 The Realtime system catalogues all of the data gathered in the sales process and relevant to the insurance application process.
 The Realtime platform permits Fidelity Life employees to electronically access information used for underwriting maintained by third-party database providers. - Other.
 Fidelity Life uses several other software applications for administration and operational purposes.
 Typically, these are obtained from third-party vendors.
 For example, we use commercially available software applications for all of Fidelity Life's financial reporting and control functions.